What is OLED Lighting?

 OLED lighting panels are composed of thin layers of organic material sandwiched between two electrodes.
 When DC current is applied, charge carriers from the anode and cathode are injected into the organic layers, electroluminescence occurs and visible light is emitted.

-When complete, the OLED is actually thinner than a human hair!
+When complete, the OLED light bulb is actually thinner than a human hair!

-- Consumes significantly less energy than standard lights.
+- OLED panels consume significantly less energy than standard lights.

 - OLED white lights have a naturally broad spectrum and excellent light quality.